Fongafale

-Fongafale (also spelled Fogale or Fagafale) is the largest of Funafuti's islets in Tuvalu.
+Fongafale (also spelled Fogale or Fagafale) is the largest and most populated of Funafuti's islets in Tuvalu.
 It is a long narrow sliver of land, 12 kilometres long and between 10 and 400 metres wide, with the South Pacific Ocean and reef on the east and the protected lagoon on the west.
 The north part is the Tengako peninsula, and Funafuti International Airport runs from northeast to southwest on the widest part of the island, with the village and administrative centre of Vaiaku on the lagoon side.

 On Fongafale, the Funafuti Kaupule is responsible for approval of the construction of houses or extensions to existing buildings on private land, and the Lands Management Committee is the responsible authority in relation to lands leased by government.

 In 1972, Funafuti was in the path of Cyclone Bebe.
 Cyclone Bebe knocked down 90% of the houses and trees on Fongafale.
 The storm surge created a wall of coral rubble along the ocean side of Fongafale and Funafala that was about 10 mi long, and about 10 ft to 20 ft thick at the bottom.

 Villages on Fongafale

 Fogafale islet is the location of the main village settlements of Lofeagai, Teone, Fakai Fou, Senala, Alapi, Vaiaku and Kavatoetoe, from the northern to the southern point of the islet respectively which appear as one contiguous urban area.

-Vaiaku is the most important neighbourhood; it includes the Vaiaku Lagi Hotel (the only hotel of the country; there are also a few guesthouses), some shops, a fuelpump station, the general post office, and the National Bank of Tuvalu, the nation's only commercial bank.
+Vaiaku is the most important neighbourhood; it includes Funafuti Lagoon Hotel, some shops, a fuel pump station, the general post office, and the National Bank of Tuvalu, the nation's only commercial bank.
 The villages have a surface area of more than 0.65 square kilometres and approximately 4,000 inhabitants.